-While recovering from a back injury (he didn’t properly stretch before doing some heavy weight training for his back), he spent his recuperating time writing down and documenting all his ideas and theories and research (just like any warrior-scholar would).
+While recovering from a back injury (he didn’t properly stretch before doing some heavy weight training for his back), he spent his recuperating time writing down and documenting all his ideas, theories, and research (just like any warrior-scholar would).

 Much of this material was later posthumously published and has added to his legacy, which we all benefit from.

 Bruce was filming “Enter the Dragon” in Hong Kong in 1973.
-It was due to premier at Hollywood’s Chinese theater in August of 1973.
+It was due to premiere at Hollywood’s Chinese theater in August of 1973.

 According to Bruce Lee’s official site, on July 20, 1973, he was offered a prescription painkiller Equagesic because he complained of a headache.
 After taking the painkiller, he laid down to take a quick nap.